cosmicmarley17/vigenere-cipher-tool/README.md

 ## Usage

-Run the driver class in a console environment.
+Run the driver class, "vigenereCipherTool", in a console environment.
 For example, in a BASH command line:

 ```bash